CanAISolutions/canai-cursor-codex-v6.1.4/docs/final-directive-polaris-dreamstate-codex-lock.md

 ### 3.3 Accessing Blueprints
 - **Location**: Check `/docs/living-artifact-protocol.md` for Polaris v3.0 and `/docs/DreamState-v1.0.4-Codex-Lock-Blueprint.md` for DreamState v1.0.4.
 - **If unavailable**: Reconstruct from this directive or prior communications, generating stubs in `/docs/` and logging in `/cursor/auto-actions.log.md#stubs` for future enrichment.
-- **Usage**: Adapt file structures, naming, or execution to fit CanAI’s test landscape and Orchestration goals.
+- **Usage**: Adapt file structures, naming, or execution to fit CanAI's test landscape and Orchestration goals.

 ---